Willis0826/docker-base/gcp-gomplate-kubectl/README.md

 # Usage

-The Dockerfile provide a CI/CD running environment with kubectl & gomplate & gcloud cli.
+The Dockerfile provide a CI/CD running environment with kubectl & gomplate & gcloud cli and kops.
 Follow the step to rebuild.

 1. docker build -t <docker_hub>/gcp-gomplate-kubectl:<image_tag> .